wasamasa/mal-candidates/pike/notes.md

 - Therefore, `return;` returns 0
 - The syntax for array and map literals is truly bizarre
 - Most surprisingly, it passes all tests
+- Operators can be overloaded, this gave birth to `({...}) * ", "`
+  joining strings and numbers with a separator
+- While I've managed making a Pike 8.0 module for GNU Readline, I'll probably use their `Stdio.Readline`